nishantvarma/dotfiles/README.md

 For example, `pid` 1 has a window `pid/win/1` and output `pid/out/1/<outline>`.

-This idea can be *closed* if programs can output such filesystem `outlines` that can be opened in explorers!
+This idea can be *closed* if programs can output such filesystem `outlines` that can be opened in explorers.

 # operating systems